m4r35n357/ODE-Playground/README.md

 ## Function Analysis (Python)

-Partly to verify my own implementation of the Taylor recurrence rules, I have added a demonstration of using series to implement Newton's method along the lines of the Matlab implementation described here http://www.neidinger.net/SIAMRev74362.pdf.
+Partly to verify my own implementation of the Taylor recurrence rules, I have added a demonstration of using series arithmetic to implement Newton's method along the lines of the Matlab implementation described here http://www.neidinger.net/SIAMRev74362.pdf.
 The solver demo can be used to find roots (and also extrema and inflection points by "extending" Newton to higher derivatives) in single variable nonlinear equations.
 Of course it is more generally useful for finding inverse values (where real solutions exist) of complicated functions, not just their roots.